An open-source project by Truffle

 The wedges

-Each wedge is pinned to the model that matches the job's latency budget.
-Haiku for inline, Sonnet for multi-file, gopls for diagnostics.
+Each wedge is pinned to the model or server that matches the job's latency budget.
+Haiku for inline, Sonnet for multi-file, gopls for diagnostics, references, symbol search, and inlay hints, git for blame.

 Ctrl+K Haiku 4.5